Sustainable travel

 Metrolink is offering University of Salford employees a 10% discount off the price of an annual season ticket.
 An annual season ticket not only saves you time and money but also provides unlimited travel between two chosen stops on weekdays and weekends.
 No more queuing to buy tickets - a season ticket can be used as many times as you like for work or leisure.

-Please see the terms and conditions and details of how to apply on My Salford.
+- Terms and conditions and details of how to apply on the My Salford travel page.

 Train

-Although there is a minimum fare of £12 if used before 10am, a 16-25 Railcard can save you money if you attend university after this time or on weekend trips home.
+There is a minimum fare of £12 if used before 10:00, a 16-25 Railcard can save you money if you attend university after this time or on weekend trips home.

-- The railcard costs £30 and it will save you 1/3 on rail fares throughout Great Britain for a whole year, or for £70 you can get a 3 year railcard.
+- The 16-25 Railcard costs £30 and it will save you 1/3 on rail fares throughout Great Britain for a whole year, or for £70 you can get a 3 year railcard

-Check out the journey planning site from TfGM to find bus stops and timetables.
+- TfGM journey planning site for bus stops and timetables

-The Stagecoach 50 is the service linking Manchester and Salford including MediaCity.
+- Stagecoach 50, the free service for staff and students linking Manchester and Salford including MediaCity

 Tram